imoris11/shoprite/README.md

 Used primarily for app navigation. <br>

 ### React Toastify
 [See here](https://github.com/fkhadra/react-toastify) is used for showing status messages to the user.

+## Learn More (APIs)

+### Turing APIs
+[See here](https://backendapi.turing.com/docs/#/) for all API endpoints.

+### Local Storage (Offline first approach)
+Local storage was used to store persistent data throughout the life cycle of the application.
+Design choices were made in favor of local storage over accessing the endpoints when possible. <br><br>